Lin-Xu-lab/SpaSNE/README.md

 # Parameter setting

 SpaSNE has two key parameters: the global gene expression weight 𝛼 which balances local and global gene expression preservation, and the spatial weight 𝛽 which balances gene expression and spatial structure preservation.
 Larger 𝛼 leads to larger 𝑟1 and smaller 𝑟2, while larger 𝛽 leads to larger 𝑟2 and smaller 𝑟1.
 Thus, a proper ratio between 𝛼 and 𝛽 is required to give a good preservation of both gene expression preservation and spatial structure preservation.
 In addition to the relative ratio between 𝛼 and 𝛽, we noticed that the magnitude of 𝛼 influences the reproducibility of the embedding.
 Larger 𝛼 results in higher chance of failure of embedding, especially when the data size is small.
-Based on the above considerations and

-the experiences on five real datasets, we gave the following recommendations for setting 𝛼 and 𝛽:
+Based on the above considerations and the experiences on five real datasets, we gave the following recommendations for setting 𝛼 and 𝛽:

 𝛼 ∈ [6,10],  𝛽 ∈ [1,5],  𝛼/𝛽 ≥ 2.

+# Examples

 1. There are two SpaSNE examples in the "spasne-examples" folder: